withastro/astro/packages/astro/README.md

 **New contributors welcome!** Check out our [Contributors Guide](/CONTRIBUTING.md) for help getting started.

-Join us on [Discord](https://astro.build/chat) to meet other contributers.
+Join us on [Discord](https://astro.build/chat) to meet other contributors.
 We'll help you get your first contribution in no time!

 ## Sponsors